Indians in Thailand: Tourism

+In 2025, India became one of Thailand's most significant tourism source markets, recording 2,487,319 arrivals and generating 93,862 million baht in tourism receipts.
+While total international arrivals to Thailand declined by 7.2% that year, the Indian market grew by 16.8%, ranking as the third-largest contributor to both visitor volume and overall revenue contribution.

 The Tourism Authority of Thailand granted a 30-day visa-exemption status for Indian citizens between 10 November 2023 and 10 May 2024.
 Discussions are ongoing as to a long term mutual visa-free status for citizens of India and Thailand respectively, joining Myanmar and soon Sri Lanka.

 India became one of the largest inbound markets for tourism in 2019, and by 2021 it had supplanted China as the largest source of tourism to Thailand.

 The Tourism Authority of Thailand has heavily promoted Thailand as a tourism destination in India, and has offered all Indian citizens visa-on-arrival and even periods of visa free entry.
 The country is viewed as having "rich culture, stunning beaches, glittering temples, adventure sports, mesmerizing nature, and buzzing nightlife".
 Several destinations such as Phuket have been trying to attract more Indian tourists.

-By 2022 India and Malaysia remained the two top sources for inbound tourism to Thailand.
-1.6 million tourists from India visited Thailand during 2023.

 Oyo Hotels has a large presence in the country and wider region (South East Asia was the first foray outside India for the company).
 It attained one million guests within three months soon after opening.
 A notable number of entertainment establishments in Thailand are owned by Indians, including clubs, bars, ladyboy entertainment, accommodation, gay bars and restaurants.

-India is a popular tourist destination for Thai people, with over 200,000 visitors from Thailand in 2024.